Lumi-supercomputer/LUMI-training-materials/docs/1day-20230321/05_Software_stack.md

 Next we have the **stacks called "LUMI"**.
 Each one corresponds to a **particular release of the HPE Cray Programming Environment**.
 It is the stack in which we install software using the that programming environment and mostly EasyBuild. **The Cray Programming Environment modules are still used, but they are accessed through a replacement for the PrgEnv modules that is managed by EasyBuild**.
-We have **tuned versions for the 4 types of hardware in the regular LUMI system**: zen2 CPUs in the login nodes and large memory nodes, zen3 for the LUMI-C compute nodes, zen 2 combined with NVIDIA GPUs for the visualisation nodes and zen3 + MI250X for the LUMI-G partition.
-There is also some support for the early access platform which has zen2 CPUs combined with MI100 GPUs but we don't pre-install software in there at the moment except for some build tools and some necessary tools for ROCm as these nodes are not meant to run codes on and as due to installation restrictions we cannot yet use the GPU compilers with EasyBuild the way we should do that on the final system.
+We have **tuned versions for the 3 types of hardware in the regular LUMI system**: zen2 CPUs in the login nodes and large memory nodes, zen3 for the LUMI-C compute nodes and zen3 + MI250X for the LUMI-G partition.
+We were also planning to have a fourth version for the visualisation nodes with zen2 CPUs combined with NVIDIA GPUs, but that may never materialise and we may manage those differently.

-In the far future we will also look at **a stack based on the common EasyBuild toolchains as-is**, but we do expect problems with MPI that will make this difficult to implement, and the common toolchains also do not yet support the AMD GPU ecosystem, so we make no promises whatsoever about a time frame for this development.
+In the distant future we will also look at **a stack based on the common EasyBuild toolchains as-is**, but we do expect problems with MPI that will make this difficult to implement, and the common toolchains also do not yet support the AMD GPU ecosystem, so we make no promises whatsoever about a time frame for this development.